gchq/gaffer-doc/docs/administration-guide/gaffer-stores/federated/additional-info.md

-# Additional Information on Simple Federation
+# Additional Information on Federation

 This page contains additional information and considerations an admin may need to know when using the federated store type.